Attacks on Sudan's hospitals, clinics put millions at risk

 Since the country’s civil war started in April 2023, the veteran humanitarian worker has been trying to manage the massive health crisis unfolding in Sudan.
 It’s a challenge that most days Damte has been ready to meet.
 But that day in June, he got a text message from Darfur, on the other side of the country, where fighting has escalated over the past few months.

-It was from a colleague, informing Damte that the Saudi hospital had been attacked and damaged there.
+It was from a colleague, informing Damte that the Saudi hospital there had been attacked and damaged.
 “And it was really heartbreaking when I heard that the attack also made us lose one of the very seasoned pharmacists who was giving his life in the front and helping the people of Sudan,” Damte said.

 That attack was one of several against hospitals in Sudan since the start of June.
 Armed groups have targeted hospitals, health-care facilities and staff since a power struggle between the Sudanese Armed Forces and the paramilitary Rapid Support forces erupted into civil war.
 Both sides have been accused of committing war crimes against civilians and against medical facilities and staff.